Kingsthorpe: History

 In 1882, the current St Davids Hospital was constructed on the site of the original hospital founded in 1200.
 The building was later used as a school and is now a rehabilitation care home for adults with brain injuries.

 In 1891, a hospital was erected on the western side of Harborough Road used to treat infectious diseases.
 Just opposite, the Kingsthorpe Cemetery opened in 1898 on the eastern side of the road, where it has remained and enlarged since.
-The cemetery is part of the Commonwealth War Graves Commission.
+The cemetery contains War graves of Commonwealth service personnel (41 from World War I and 72 from World War II, as well as three Czech servicemen from the latter war.
 In 1899, a second hospital to treat infectious diseases was erected at the northern end of the Welford Road.

 In 1900, the village was incorporated into the County Borough administrative area.
 In 1912, the local council acquired 21 acres on the east of the Welford Road from the Thornton estate, which later became the Recreation Ground (or 'The Rec' for short) where there were facilities for cricket, football, tennis and bowls as well as a children's playground.

 A Northampton Corporation Tramways route served Kingsthorpe until the network was closed at the end of 1934.

 By the 1930s, there was a parade of shops on the Harborough Road, known as Alexandra Terrace, with the Bective shoe and boot factory on the other side of the road.
 There were also facilities for croquet and tennis at the junction of the A508 and A5199 roads.
 Housing development had been completed in Kingswell Road, Washington Street, Lincoln Street and Garfield Street.
 There were also dwellings in Bective Road, Newington Road and parts of Yelvertoft and Norton Roads.
 Houses had been built on the south side of Boughton Green Road and Ruskin Road had been developed as well as the beginning of St Davids estate to the west of Eastern Avenue.

 In the early part of the 20th century, more housing was also built along the west side of Welford Road as well as on parts of North Western Avenue, Foxgrove Avenue and Kingsway.
 On the Harborough Road, Glan-y-mor Terrace had been built.
 Further along, opposite the Cemetery, the White Hills estate had started to be built.
 During the second half of the 20th century, housing estates and some industrial developments filled the remaining portions of land within the boundaries of the old parish.
 In the 1960s, the Chalcombe Avenue and Hinton Road estates were built.

 Between the late 1960s and 1970s, the Spring Park estate (which includes Acre Lane, Rookery Lane and Sherwood Avenue) was developed in the west, followed in the east by Obelisk estate, which ushered in the construction of Holly Lodge Drive.